ramibch/articles/django/djstripe-W005/en.md

+# How to solve the check djstripe.W005 is not populated in the db

 You may have installed `dj-stripe`, and set up all the configuration in your Django setting module.
 But there is a warning check that irritates you.